Hyundai Motor to cut China jobs, review optimization plans after sales slump

-SEOUL (Reuters) - Hyundai Motor (005380.KS) said its Chinese joint venture is accepting voluntary retirements from employees and reviewing various “optimization plans” at its factories in the country, following a slump in car sales.
+SEOUL (Reuters) - Hyundai Motor said its Chinese joint venture is accepting voluntary retirements from employees and reviewing various “optimization plans” at its factories in the country, following a slump in car sales.

 China, the world’s biggest car market, suffered its first sales contraction in more than two decades last year due to pressure from a crippling Sino-U.S. trade war and the phasing out of tax cuts on smaller cars.